ArlonTuazon/regex-tutorial/gist-template.md

 A regex is a string of text that allows you to create patterns that help match, locate, and manage text.

 ### Anchors
-In regex, anchors are not used to match characters, they match a position i.e. before, after, or between characters.
+In regex, anchors are not used to match characters, they match a position before, after, or between characters.
 To match start and end of line, we use following anchors:

 Caret (^) matches the position before the first character in the string.
 Dollar ($) matches the position right after the last character in the string.